 The goal is to provide open publications produced at the University with a permanent location and URL, making them easy to find.

 Articles published in open access journals are self-archived in the University of Helsinki’s repository to ensure their long-term storage and continued openness, for example, should the original journal be discontinued.
-In addition, publications that have received, for example, ERC funding from the EU are required to be made openly available in a repository even if the original publication channel is not open.
+In addition, publications that have received, for example, ERC funding from the EU or the Research Council of Finland funding, are required to be made openly available in a repository even if the original publication channel is not open.